reginash99/Rescue-mate/README.md

 First it is recommended to install miniconda on Ubuntu.
 Then create a conda virtual environment with python version 3.11 and activate it.
 After that use these commands one by one:

-`conda install pytorch=2.2.2 -c conda-forge -c pytorch -c nvidia`
+'''conda install pytorch=2.2.2 -c conda-forge -c pytorch -c nvidia'''

 `conda install torchaudio=2.2.2 torchvision -c conda-forge -c pytorch -c nvidia`